How Bashar Assad won in Syria

 The refusal to impose a no-fly zone, which doomed the rebels and opened the way to Russia’s deployment in 2015, did much more to help Assad than Obama’s decision to back down from his “red line” commitment and not retaliate for the Syrian regime’s use of chemical weapons against its own civilians in eastern Ghouta.

-Later, in April 2017, Trump did retaliate, attacking regime targets after the Khan Shaykhun chemical attack.
+Later, in April 2018, Trump did retaliate, attacking regime targets after the chemical attack on Douma.
 But that had absolutely no impact on the general course of the war.

 Even after Russia deployed its aircraft to Syria, there were those who continued to advocate a no-fly zone, including not only Syrian civil-society organizations but even Democratic candidate Hillary Clinton, who supported such a step during her failed presidential bid.